brickbazooka9/Entrepreneur_CW1/README.md

 - **Yu-Han Kao (Tina), Co-Founder** – Tina’s 8 years in Finance & International Business, with roles in banking, research, and product management across banking, information, and mobile/web development, anchor our financial strategy and product vision.
 - **Vineet Naik, Co-Founder** – Vineet’s 7 years of Mechanical Engineering and Data Science experience shine in finance and mechanics.
 His work as an Engineer and Private Equity Analyst equips him to drive technical and financial strategy with precision.
 - **Sujin Pongchababnapa, Co-Founder** – Sujin’s 6 years of experience in Health Science and Computer Science fuel her insights into F&B and hospitality.
 As a Consultant and Data Analyst, she brings a sharp analytical mind to optimize processes and enhance decision-making.
-- **Aeden Geo Thomas, Co-Founder** – Aeden’s 6 years in Computer Science Engineering and Software Engineering experience deliver cutting-edge technical solutions and a passion for innovation.
+- **Aeden Geo Thomas, Co-Founder** – Aeden's 6 years in Computer Science Engineering and Software Engineering experience at Intryc (a YC company) based in London and previously at a petrochemical firm in Abu Dhabi deliver cutting-edge technical solutions and a passion for innovation.
 - **Soroush Alimardani, Co-Founder** – A 5-year academic veteran in Information Technology and Computer Science, Soroush lays a strong technical foundation for our technology-driven initiatives.

 ### A Culture of Agility, Learning, and Collaboration